What Does it Mean to Be “Magnetized?”

 Yes, children need to learn how to be careful with knives and dogs alike, but does it really make sense to introduce the idea before they are developmentally prepared to be successful?
 People expect to keep knives out of the reach of children but, at the same point, they do not expect to still cut their child’s meat when he’s twenty-one years old.
 It should go the same way with dogs.

-More to come about how to keep from magnetizing your baby, how to de-magnetize a toddler and why babies are really OK with loving dogs without touching them.
+More to come* about how to keep from magnetizing your baby, how to de-magnetize a toddler and why forsaking magnetization gains harmony for your family.
 Unless, of course, someone can convince me that I’m off base.
 Let’s discuss!